ecart18/Semi-tracker/README.md

         |...
     ```

-4. After the extraction, download all dependency with one commend.
+4. After the extraction, download all dependencies with the following commend.
     ```
     cd semitracker
     pip install -r requirements.txt